Tilt Table Testing

 leads.
 A blood pressure cuff will be placed on your arm and will be attached to an

-First, you will lie flat on the bed for several minutes; then you will be raised to
+You will lie flat on the bed for a few minutes.
+Then you will be raised to an almost

-an almost standing angle while on the bed.
-Straps will be placed across your chest
+standing angle while on the bed.
+Straps will be placed across your chest and legs

-You will remain upright for up to 20–45 minutes to see if symptoms such as dizziness,
+You will stay upright for up to 20 to 45 minutes to see if symptoms such as dizziness,

-fainting, low heart rate, or a low blood pressure occur.
+fainting, low heart rate, or low blood pressure occur.

-If no symptoms occur, you may be given a medicine in your IV line to speed up your
+If no symptoms happen, you may be given a medicine in your IV line to speed up your

 heart rate or to lower your blood pressure.
 This will be given while you are lying

-After the medicine is given (if needed), you will again be tilted upright and monitored
+After the medicine is given (if needed), you will again be tilted upright and watched

 for symptoms of dizziness, fainting, low heart rate, or low blood pressure.